LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-primitive-types.md

 ## primitive_types5.rs

-Tuple is also widely used (except for the C/C++ I guess...?) primitive type in programming world.
+A tuple is also widely used (except for the C/C++ I guess...?) primitive type in the programming world.
 Take a look at [The Tuple Type] chapter & [Primitive Type tuple] API document.

 ```rust